jkotan/nexdatas.tools/README.rst

 Install the dependencies:

-|    pninexus or h5py, numpy, PyTango, sphinx
+|    pninexus or h5py, numpy, tango, sphinx

 From sources
 """"""""""""